 In contrast to electrostatic air purifiers that do not require any filter replacement and remove only 30 percent of particles from the air, HEPA air filters require regular filter replacements.
 They can remove PM 2.5 and PM 10 particulate matter, pollen, mold, dust mites, some bacteria, tobacco smoke and pet hair and dander from the air.
 HEPA filters cannot remove odors and VOCs.

-HEPA filters were originally developed in the 1940s for use in nuclear power plants to remove radioactive particles from the air.
+In fact, HEPA filters were originally developed in the 1940s for use in nuclear power plants to remove radioactive particles from the air.
 Today they are widely used in hospitals, in aircraft, industrial facilities, pharmaceutical plants, and many high technology industries that demand high air quality.

-HEPA filtration is recommended for people with allergies and asthma.
+Thus, HEPA filtration is recommended for people with allergies and asthma.
 It can be used in homes and offices to keep the indoor air clean and free of germs.

 Activated Carbon Filters